A new economic model is taking shape

 The Internet is being reprogrammed.
 This report is your field guide to what comes next.

-Every day, Cloudflare processes 200 trillion requests from 330+ cities.
+Cloudflare serves over 93 million HTTP requests per second on average (more than 126 million at peak), and consistently processes approximately 85 million DNS queries per second — around 7.4 trillion queries per day.
+Our network spans 330+ cities across 200+ countries.
 We see traffic from the largest hyperscalers to the smallest independent publishers.
 We see crawlers that identify themselves honestly and shadow scrapers that do not.
 This is not aggregated from third-party sources or modeled from samples.
-This is what we observe directly at the network layer.
+This is what we observe directly at the application layer.

 The data from Q1 2026 tells a story of rapid transition — from a human-centric Open Web to a machine-centric Programmable Web.
 AI is not the enemy of the web.
 It is the forcing function for a better deal.

-AI crawler share grew 4.2 percentage points quarter-over-quarter.
+AI crawler share reached 21.8% of verified bot traffic in Q1 2026.
 The question is no longer whether AI companies will pay for content — 50+ deals have been signed since 2023.
 The question is whether publishers have the tools to set the terms.
 That infrastructure exists now.

 "The web is becoming programmable.
 That is not a threat — it is an opportunity for creators to define the terms on which their work powers the next generation of the Internet."